steveruizok/perfect-freehand/README.md

 import getStroke from 'perfect-freehand'
 ```

-You may format your input points _either_ as an array or an object as shown below.
-In both cases, the pressure value is optional.
+You may format your input points as array _or_ an object.
+In both cases, the value for pressure is optional (it will default to `.5`).

 ```js
 getStroke([